Kollam: Etymology

+The popular theory is that the name "Kollam" is derived from the word koyillam, which is a compound of kovilakam (meaning "Royal Palace") and illam (a traditional house of Nair nobles or Brahmins).
+Another theory posits that the name originates from the Sanskrit word kollam, which means "pepper," as the region was historically a prominent center for the trade and export of pepper.

-In 825 CE, the Malayalam calendar, or Kollavarsham, was created in Kollam at meetings held in the city.
+In 825 AD, the Malayalam calendar, or Kollavarsham, was created in Kollam at meetings held in the city.
 The present Malayalam calendar is said to have begun with the re-founding of the town, which was rebuilt after its destruction by fire.

 The city was known as Koolam in Arabic, Coulão in Portuguese, and Desinganadu in ancient Tamil literature.